bcgov-nr/action-pr-description-add/README.md

             * and [more reading!](https://github.github.com/gfm/)
 ```

-## Issues, Requests and Discussions
+## Issues and Discussions

-Please submit issues (bugs, features) and take part in discussions at the links below.
+Please submit issues (bugs, feature requests) and take part in discussions at the links below.

 BC Government QuickStart for OpenShift - [Issues](https://github.com/bcgov/quickstart-openshift/issues)

 BC Government QuickStart for OpenShift - [Discussions](https://github.com/bcgov/quickstart-openshift/discussions)

+## Contributing

+Contributions are always welcome!
+Please send us pull requests or get in touch at the links above.

 <!-- ## Acknowledgements